hanlindev/node-redis-schema/README.md

    Similar to `listOf` but the argument should be an object of `IRedisType` implementations.

 All built-in types comes with data validation logic.
 1 ~ 5 are simple `instanceof` checks.
 6 and 7 uses their type arguments' validation and only passes when all items are valid.
 The implication is that all fields in a schema are treated as required fields.
 Null or undefined values are not acceptable.

+## Intended Usage

+Essentially, all Redis Schema does is key management.
+It abstracts away the process to come up with Redis keys, ensuring consistent keys across your Redis server.
+Thus Redis Schema is not an ORM.
+If you need to change the structure of persisted data, you'll still need to do it manually.
+However with the help of a key registry (comiong soon), you are able to perform automated migration by collecting all old data in your migration script.
+Still, this library will be perfect for you if you only want the ability to persist structural data in Redis.

 ## Roadmap to V1: